palera1n/palera.in/src/pages/docs/get-started/installing-palera1n-linux.md

 > On `A11 devices`, you must disable your passcode and will not be able to use your passcode, or other SEP functionality, until you boot into a stock iOS state.
 SEP functionality includes things such as a passcode, Face ID/Touch ID, and Apple Pay.<br/><br/>Additionally, if your device is an `A11 device on iOS 16` and you've set a passcode before, you will need to **erase all content and settings** in order to be able to jailbreak.

 ## Downloading palera1n
-Open `Terminal.app` and copy & paste the following command.
+Open your terminal (probably one of Terminal, Console, Konsole, Kitty, Alacritty, or WezTerm) and copy & paste the following command.
 This will download palera1n to your system and let you jailbreak.

 ```sh
 sudo /bin/sh -c "$(curl -fsSL https://static.palera.in/scripts/install.sh)"